 We read historical fiction to travel through time and space.
 Generally speaking, historical fiction is any story that is set in a time period in the past.
 It is no longer considered as bodice-rippers rife with anachronisms or depressingly dull textbooks dressed up in barely discernible plots.
 Historical fiction is now gaining the respect of readers and critics alike, regularly appearing on bestseller lists and on shortlists for major literary awards around the world.
-Whether or not you consider yourself a fan of historical fiction, you’ve heard the names Hilary Mantel , Eleanor Catton, Anthony Doerr and Kristin Hannah repeatedly over recent years.
+With its gaining popularity, historical fiction is overtaking a lot of readers’ minds.
+While avid readers, many may have issues finding time for other important tasks; students who would like to buy college essays online, for example, might need to refer to dissertation writing services.
+But this only works to demonstrate how high the quality of historical books has gotten.
+Whether or not you consider yourself a fan of historical fiction, you’ve heard the names Hilary Mantel , Eleanor Catton, Anthony Doerr, and Kristin Hannah repeatedly over recent years.

 What is Historical Fiction?